-There certainly are a lot of things to do and experience during your holiday in Samothrace.
-It was hard, but we managed to narrow it down to 10.
+There are certainly a lot of things to do and to experience on a holiday in Samothrace.
+It was difficult, but we managed to narrow it down to 10.
 Some are for everybody, while others, as climbing Mount Saos or trekking to Vatos beach require adequate equipment and training.

 1. Start with the beginning!

 Explore the island's history by visiting the old city (Paleopoli) ruins, the Sanctuary of the Great Gods and the small Archaeological Museum near by.
 Among old gnarled olive trees you'll immerse yourself in the ancient legends of the place once famous for its Mysteries.

 2. Take a dip into the "vathres"!

 Samothrace is more famous for its vathres than for the beaches.
 These vathres are the natural pools formed by the island's myriad of waterfalls.
 You can reach some of them very easily, after a 20-30 minutes walk in the shade of the old oak and plane trees.
 Take your swimming suit with you and cool off in their waters.
 In case you want to reach the less accessible vathres situated upstream, bring suitable footwear.